paolodavid/MOOC-Coursera-IBM-Data-Science-Notebooks/README.md

 # MOOC-Coursera-IBM-Python-for-Data-Science-and-AI

-Notebooks for the MOOC Coursera IBM Data Science
+Notebooks for the MOOC Coursera IBM Data Science.

+All the material is a property of ©IBM and ©Coursera.